Bodigrim/bitvec/README.md

   `bitvec` provides an interface to mutable vectors as well.

-* `array` is memory-efficient for `Bool`, but lacks a handy 'Vector' interface and is not thread-safe.
+* `array` is memory-efficient for `Bool`, but lacks a handy `Vector` interface and is not thread-safe.